ArthurLYL/e-spider/README.md

 ## About running

-`download.py`: Download comic using given URL (eg. https://e-hentai.org/g/xxxxxx/xxxxxx/).
-The function is not complete, and I will not update it in the future.
+`download.py`: Download comic using given gallery URL (eg. https://e-hentai.org/g/xxxxxx/xxxxxx/).
+This file is just a  reference code from others and it will not be updated it in the future.

 `spider.py`: It can search comics according to user's will, and it will download all searched comics.
-Using https://e-hentai.org/lofi, because it  is easier to design crawler code and find elements in html/xml basing on 'lofi'.
+Basing on low coupling, download function (aiming at search results, gallery or only one page) can be used according to user's need.

 ## TODO list

-1. Catch exception (solving SSLEroor)
+1. ~~Catch exception~~
-2. Request timeout processing(timeout threshold and maximum number of re-requests)
+2. ~~Request timeout processing(timeout threshold and maximum number of re-requests)~~
 3. Augmenting robustness
-4. Using IPProxyPool to cope with IP detection
+4. Using IPProxyPool to cope with IP detection (I randomly set period to limit request interval for now)
+5. Using Redis to re-download files that filed to download in `dir_url`.
+6. Better user experience (maybe console interation), better modular code.